scttfrdmn/pctl/docs/PERSONAS.md

 # User Personas & Walkthroughs

-This document defines key user personas for pctl, their needs, workflows, and how features are prioritized.
+This document defines key user personas for petal, their needs, workflows, and how features are prioritized.
 Use these personas to guide feature development and UX decisions.

 ---